HUNTING IN THE CANTONMENT AREA

 Hunters harvesting game (deer, turkey, or bear) in the Cantonment Area are required to report it through FortDrum.iSportsman.net during the daily check-out.

-In 2023, although no physical check-in of deer is required, a tissue sample or blood swab must be submitted at the self-check station in the kiosk outside of the Natural Resources Branch office (Bldg T-4848) located near Range Branch.
-Instructions will be located at the kiosk and fortdrumdeer.org
+In 2024, although no physical check-in of deer is required, a tissue sample or blood swab must be submitted at the self-check station in the kiosk adjacent to Bldg.
+1255 off of Restore Hope.

 To harvest additional antlerless deer in the Cantonment Area, 50 Deer Management Area Program (DMAP) permits will be made available to interested hunters "first come, first served."